Sandrocks/Machine_Housing/README.md

 the unaltered dataset 'housing_prices_raw.csv' as well as the cleaned dataset that we used to run all our models, 'housing_prices_cleaned_standardized.csv'.

-Click "run all" from the first line of the notebook.
+Click "run all" from the first line of the notebook in a google colab environemnt.
+We finished all our code in google colab.
+Some modifications might be needed in the code related to package installation.